A day on the Reykjanes peninsula

 CROSSING TWO CONTINENTS

 The Reykjanes peninsula lies where the North-Atlantic Ocean ridge comes ashore, and the manifestations of the continental rift zone between North America and Eurasia are prominent.
-Reykjanes (meaning the steam peninsula) features a unique volcanic landscape, recognized by UNESCO as the .with 55 defined geosites, including the
+Reykjanes (meaning the steam peninsula) features a unique volcanic landscape, recognized by UNESCO as the again for a short period in 2022.with 55 defined geosites, including the . and

 The first thing you will notice when driving from Keflavík airport is the open treeless landscape of the region.
 The land is covered with black basalt lava fields and palagonite ridges, with steam rising from hot springs and geothermal power plants that harness the power of volcanism in the area.